 - Created on the 15 February, 2017.

 In females, majority of DHT is obtained from androstenedione, whereas in males approx. 70% is derived from the peripheral conversion of testosterone.
 The liver is the major organ which has the ability to neutralise DHT, where it undergoes a structural modifications which is a prerequisites in order to cause biological inactivation.
 During this process a number metabolites are formed whilst others are re turned back to circulation before undergoing renal excretion.
-Some clinical applications for DHT include: female androgenism, male pattern baldness (MPB), benign prostatic hyperplasia (BPH) and 5α-reductase (5-AR) deficiency.
+Some clinical applications where levels of DHT are detected include: female androgenism, male pattern baldness (MPB), benign prostatic hyperplasia (BPH) and 5α-reductase (5-AR) deficiency.

-The minimum sensitivity detection limit of 5alpha-dihydrotestosterone (5α-DHT) using this human 5alpha-DHT ELISA kit was approximately 7.3 pg/ml.
-The dynamic assay range for this kit is 25.0 – 2,500.0 pg/ml.
+The minimum sensitivity detection limit of 5alpha-dihydrotestosterone (5-alpha DHT, 5α-DHT) using current human 5alpha-DHT ELISA kit was approximately 7.3 pg/ml.
+The dynamic range for this assay is 25.0 – 2,500.0 pg/ml.

 - Regulation of aromatase gene expression in Leydig cells and germ cells.
 J Steroid Biochem Mol Biol.
 (2003) 86 (3-5): 335-43.
 Review.
 Bourguiba S., et al.